rwstrom/xgs/.github/README.md

 You can create your own or search the internet.
 [Here's one place you can look.](ftp://public.asimov.net/pub/apple_II/emulators/rom_images/)

 # Binaries

-Github Actions produces linux/macos/windows binaries when changes are made to the XGS-rws branch.
+There are currently no released binaries.
+However Github Actions produces linux/macos/windows binaries when changes are made to the XGS-rws branch.
 These are for testing purposes only.

-Click on the [Actions](https://github.com/rwstrom/xgs/actions?query=branch%3AXGS-rws) tab above.
+- Click on the [Actions](https://github.com/rwstrom/xgs/actions?query=branch%3AXGS-rws) tab above.

-From the 'Actions' page click on one of the workflows created by XGS-rws branch.
+- From the 'Actions' page click on one of the workflows created by XGS-rws branch.

-The artifacts section should contain zips for each platform.
+- The artifacts section should contain zips for each platform.

-After unzipping drop a copy of your rom file into the folder and click on the executable.
+- After unzipping drop a copy of your rom file into the folder.
+- Click on the executable.

 Note: linux/macos platforms will need sdl2 and boost installed.

 Note: The default ROM file name is xgs.rom

-Run xgs-rws --help for a list of options.
+Run xgs-rws --help from the commandline for a list of options.

 # Compiling